sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 ### Conclusion

-We show that the orthogonality and polytope results observed by recent works are a trivial consequence of the whitening transformation and the high dimensionality of the representation spaces.
+We provide theoretical and empirical justification that the orthogonality and polytope results observed by recent works are a trivial consequence of the whitening transformation and the high dimensionality of the representation spaces.

 A transformation where opposite concepts seem orthogonal doesn't seem good for studying models.
 It breaks our semantic model of associating directions with concepts and makes steering both ways impossible.
 Thus, more work needs to be done in order to study concept representations in language models.